tkcranny/fxraw/README.md

 # fxraw

-A USB tool for the Fujifilm X100VI that turns your camera into a RAW processor.
-Like Fuji X RAW Studio, but from the command line.
+A CLI tool for working with Fujifilm raw files and jpegs.
+Connects to a real camera over USB (currently only x100vi tested), and replicates a lot of Fuji X RAW Studios features, plus more.

-- **Convert RAF files to JPEG on-camera** over USB using the camera's real image processor
+- **Convert RAF files to JPEG on-camera:** over USB to a real image processor
-- **Browse 343+ film simulation recipes**
+- **343+ film simulations built in:** list and convert to any recipe, or find out what recipe an existing photo used.
+- **Convert to multiple recipes in bulk:** using [Project Mode](#project-mode) and a `fxraw.toml` file.
 - **Override individual settings** like film simulation, grain, and more

 ![Same beach photograph in different Fujifilm recipes](./screenshots/recipe-sample.gif)